-Like the rest of marriage, loving someone who suffers from PTSD or who is trying to work through the ghosts of combat doesn't come with a guidebook.
+Like the rest of marriage, loving someone who suffers from PTSD or who is trying to work through the ghosts of trauma -- whether combat related or not -- doesn't come with a guidebook.
 And although the whole thing can feel very isolating (everyone else seems fine!
 Is my marriage the only one in trouble?) that doesn't mean you're alone.

 Therapists who specialize in PTSD know that while some couples may put on a good show for the outside world, dealing with trauma is hard work and, no, everything is not perfect.

 If you're dealing with PTSD at home, you are not alone.

 Husband and wife team Marc and Sonja Raciti are working to help military couples work through how PTSD can impact their marriages.
 Marc, a veteran, has written a book on the subject, "I Just Want To See Trees: A Journey Through PTSD."
 Sonja is a licensed professional counselor.